HOW TO CURE UGLY WITH A DOSE OF SIMPLE!

 Let’s face it we all have an ugly closet if not an ugly room.
 Or at least if not all of us (yes, myself included) a lot of us.
 So what are the really apparent symptoms of the ugliness?
 Here are few questions that may prompt you to seek imaginative, creative and resourceful “Design” help.

-Taking the example of the picture let’s take it apart into bite size pieces.
+Taking the example of this picture let’s take it apart into bite size pieces.

 - Does the room feel inviting to you?

 - Does the room make you want to sit and stay, grab a book and read or have a friend over for a girly chat?

 - Is the room bright during the day?
 Cozy and comfy at night?

 - Does the room spark something in you that is pleasant?

 If you have answered No to any of these questions you are at risk of an ugly room diagnosis.
 Especially, if you have answered No to more than 1 question.

 WHY IS IT UGLY?